Tabetha's Table

 American-Style (Philadelphia) Ice Cream

-Scoops of mexican vanilla ice cream in a bowl with chocolate sprinkles
+Scoops of homemade Mexican vanilla ice cream in a bowl with chocolate sprinkles

 French-Style Ice Cream